-/ar həv gpn'mæd/

-$$\rightarrow$$

-/ar v gpn'mæd/ $\downarrow \downarrow \downarrow$
+/aı həv gpn'mæd/ → /aı v gpn'mæd/ $\downarrow \downarrow \downarrow$ a) Elision of vowels

 When a sound (consonant or vowel) is left out, that's a case of elision.
 Elision is a very clever way to save time and effort when you pronounce English.
 Native speakers are so clever that they do it all the time.
 And they do it in the following circumstances: